 The Gold Coast just might be Australia's glitziest city.
-For years, this strip of imitation Miami has dealt in bodybuilding, bikini contests, and high-rise leering.
+For years this strip of imitation Miami has dealt in bodybuilding, bikini contests, and high-rise leering.
 But interestingly, the guy who took these photos doesn't see it like that.
-To Graham Burstow, who's been photographing the GC since the 60s, these images are more than a vignette of the Aussie holiday with a few incidental bikinis thrown in.
-He's seen the area evolve from fibro shacks in the scrub to the multi-story resort city it is today.
-So we reached out to him to talk to about the way the Gold Coast has changed.
+To Graham Burstow, who's been photographing the GC since the 1960s, these images are more a vignette of the Aussie holiday with a few incidental bikinis thrown in.
+He's seen the area evolve from fibro shacks in the scrub to the multi-story resort city it is today, so we talked to him about the pace of change.

 VICE: Hi Graham.
 Tell us about how you came to photograph the Gold Coast.

 Graham Burstow: I was born in 1927 in Toowoomba.
 From when I was three or four we used to rent a house there, until dad bought some land at Mermaid Beach.
-We built a house and from the 60s until the 80s, I spent every summer holiday taking photos.
+We built a house and from the 1960s until the 80s, I spent ever summer holiday taking photos.

 And how did you get into photography?